 After testing your network and getting the actual size of the update file, your console will display that information on the screen.

 Note Streaming content on other devices or surfing the web while the update is downloading may affect how long this download will take and could extend the time beyond the initial estimate.

 When the test is complete, the It’s time to update screen will list your options:

-As long as you see the number counting down on the right-hand side of the slide bar, you’re still downloading the update.
-A slow countdown is OK, as it just means you have low bandwidth on your network.
+As long as you see the number counting down on the right side of the slide bar, you’re still downloading the update.
+A slow countdown is okay, as it just means you have low bandwidth on your network.
 If the countdown stops for an extended period, you may have a network issue that you’ll need to resolve to complete the update.